Loznica: History

 During the whole period of the First Uprising (1804–13), numerous and heavy battles against the Ottomans were fought in Loznica and its vicinity.
 In 1813 the Serbs managed to drive the Ottomans across the river Drina, at which time the Ottomans reoccupied Loznica.
 In November 1833, Loznica and Jadar officially became part of the Principality of Serbia, during the rule of Miloš Obrenović, when Sultan Mahmud II ceded six seized regions to Serbia.
 This resulted in the abolition of Ottoman ownership over the land and it was declared a free peasant state, which meant that the feudal system was revoked.

 Jadar became part of the Podrinje region, while Loznica became the seat of the region, remaining in this role until the end of the 19th century, when the capital was moved to Šabac.
-During the thirties of the 19th century, Loznica had 295 houses with 1203 people and became the centre of the administrative and political power of Podrinje.
+During the 1830s, Loznica had 295 houses with 1203 people and became the centre of the administrative and political power of Podrinje.
 The education system started to develop and a hospital was set up (1882), construction of industrial buildings started, craftsmen, trade and banking started to develop.
 Construction of the railway between Šabac, Loznica and Banja Koviljaca started by the beginning of the 20th century.
 The First Balkan War and First World War halted economic development and significantly reduced the number of people in Loznica and vicinity.

 Upon completion of the First World War, Loznica remained a regional centre with about 5000 people.
 There was a short period of reconstruction and economic development, followed by the Great Depression, which saw a decline in the prices of agricultural products.
 By the mid-1930s, craft and trade shops had been established, bringing some relief to the economy.
 Later, the antimony mines were acquired by German industrialists which further strengthened the economy.
 This growth was, however, brought to an abrupt halt at the beginning of World War II.
 Loznica became the first city in Europe to be liberated from German occupation when Chetnik units entered on 31 August 1941.